 - The requires the department to provide and a working environment that are, so far as is reasonably practicable, is safe and without risk to health, including for school volunteers.

 - The principal and/or their delegate (as the local management representative must manage OHS risks associated with the tasks carried out by volunteers engaged at the school and ensure that volunteers are provided with relevant OHS induction, training, information and supervision.

 - Under the OHS Act 2004, volunteers while at a school must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.

-- Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice about managing volunteers.
+- Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and regional OHS support officers who can provide free advice about managing risks related to volunteers.

 - The (in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy.

 - This Policy forms part of the department’s OHS Management System, refer to page for further information.

 Prior to work commencing the principal and/or their delegate — for example, facilities manager, must ensure that all volunteers:

 - are inducted using the or equivalent template

 - are informed, prior to the commencement of any works or services, to report to the general office upon arrival (or an equivalent process agreed and documented locally, based on a risk assessment)